krisbuote/bitcoin-prediction/README.md

-# Reinforcement-Learning-Trader
+# AI-Bitcoin-Trader
+Here lies my collection of get-rich-quick schemes to build a cryptocurrency trading bot.

-A Reinforcement Learning based cryptocurrency trading bot. *Don't actually use unless you want to lose all your money.*
+*Don't actually use unless you want to lose all your money!*

+Each folder contains a different attempt.

-This is a rehash of code used to solve the *Gambler's Problem* in Sutton & Barto's Reinforcement Learning textbook.
+The RL-trader is a rehash of code used to solve the *Gambler's Problem* in Sutton & Barto's Reinforcement Learning textbook.
 The code uses RL Glue implementation from Sutton's CMPUT609 course.

-After completing the gambler's problem, I thought I would try my hand at the stock market ;)

 This bot fails to make money (as expected) because RL is the wrong tool for the job!

+The next attempt is using a Long Short Term Memory (LSTM) neural network to predict bitcoin prices.
+Code based on a [tutorial](http://www.jakob-aungiers.com/articles/a/Multidimensional-LSTM-Networks-to-Predict-Bitcoin-Price).